 "Idols in music make me feel... let's say I don´t know how I felt without them" - Theresa, 23

-"Good and understood" - Miriam, 23 "My musical idols can make me feel like it’s okay to do whatever I want with my life, whether it’s love, career, friendships.
-To feel all the emotions not only happiness and love, but also sadness, anger and depression.
+"Good and understood" - Miriam, 23 "My musical idols can make me feel like it’s okay to do whatever I want with my life, whether it’s love, career, or friendships.
+To feel all the emotions not only happiness and love but also sadness, anger and depression.
 My musical idols make songs about situations I can relate to, and that creates a connection for me to the artist" - Irine, 22

 "Music of course plays a huge role in fighting racism.
-It is the shortest way to communicate emotions, to express pain and to make people understand this pain.
+It is the shortest way to communicate emotions, express pain and make people understand this pain.
 Music can transport hope and strength and is empowering people from minorities to remember their rights.
 Music is telling very important stories" - Theresa, 23

 "I was at a protest last week and a black woman sang „Revolution“ by Tracy Chapman it was a breathtaking moment.
 I think music is something that can inspire and that can move.
 It’s not gonna unspool institutionalized racism, but it can help us vent and motivate us" - Miriam, 23